Last Updated: September 2020

 How does an intranet improve employee engagement and retention?

-According to research by Towers Watson, the top drivers of employee engagement are:
+According to research by Towers Watson, the key drivers of employee engagement are:

 Leaders must be effective at growing the business and behaving consistently with the organisation's core values.